farthestmage/Accunox-Task/Task-1/Q-1/README.md

+# Topic Django Signals
-# Q-1 By default are django signals executed synchronously or asynchronously?
+## Q-1 By default are django signals executed synchronously or asynchronously?

 Django Signals are Synchronous - means that the process runs in a single thread, block the main code untill the signal has been executed